solo-system/solo-system.github.io/documentation/index.md

 # Documentation

-There is a 10 minute introductory
-[ten minute introductory video](https://youtu.be/2Fq05JlEKjw), which accompanies the [Getting Started](/documentation/getting-started.html) guide.
+There is a [ten minute introductory video](https://youtu.be/2Fq05JlEKjw), which accompanies the [Getting Started](/documentation/getting-started.html) guide.

 #### Documentation tree